ClickHouse/clickhouse-tableau-connector-jdbc/README.md

 4. In Tableau Desktop: **Connect** ➔ **To a Server** ➔ **ClickHouse JDBC by ANALYTIKA PLUS**

 ## How to install (Tableau Prep Builder)
-1. Download the latest [Clickhouse JDBC Driver](https://github.com/ClickHouse/clickhouse-jdbc/releases) (version 0.3.1 and higher required) and place the `clickhouse-jdbc-***-shaded.jar` to:
+1. Download the [Clickhouse JDBC Driver](https://github.com/ClickHouse/clickhouse-jdbc/releases) (version 0.3.2-patch1 required) and place the `clickhouse-jdbc-0.3.2-patch1-shaded.jar` to:
     - macOS: `~/Library/Tableau/Drivers`
     - Windows: `C:\Program Files\Tableau\Drivers`
     - You need to create the folder if it doesn't already exist